Marc Newson

+Newson's Lockheed Lounge chair holds the record for the highest price paid at auction for the work of a living designer.
+Design critic Alice Rawsthorn called Newson "one of the most influential designers of his generation", and fellow designer Jony Ive has described him as "fairly peerless now".

+Early life and education

+Newson was born in Sydney, Australia, on 20 October 1963 to Carol and Paul Newson, an electrician.
+Carol was 19 years old when she was pregnant with Marc, and married Paul during the pregnancy.
+However, Paul left the family soon after Marc was born, and Carol moved back into her parents’ house to raise Marc.

+He is of Greek origin on his mother's side.

+Newson studied jewelry design and sculpture the Sydney College of the Arts, and graduated in 1984.

 Career

-Newson was born in Sydney, Australia, and in 1984 he graduated at the Sydney College of the Arts in Sydney, Australia studying jewellery and sculpture.
-In 1986 he was awarded a grant from the Australian Crafts Council and staged a first exhibition featuring the Lockheed Lounge.
-The following year he moved to Tokyo, where he mostly worked with the designer company Idée and where he created works such as the Super Guppy lamp (1987) and the Orgone lounge (1989).
-He moved to Paris in 1991 where he set up a studio.
+In 1986 Newson was awarded a grant from the Australian Crafts Council and staged his first exhibition at Roslyn Oxley9 gallery, which featured the LC1, the first iteration of an idea that was later developed by Newson into the Lockheed Lounge in 1988.
+The following year he moved to Tokyo, where he mostly worked with the design company Idée, and where he created works such as the Super Guppy lamp (1987) and the Embryo Chair (1988).
 He describes his 1988 Embryo Chair as "one of the first pieces where I hit upon a discernible style".

+He moved to Paris in 1991, where he set up a studio.
 He co-founded the Ikepod watch company in 1994, leaving the company in 2012.
-In 1997 he moved to London, where he and business partner Benjamin de Haan set up Marc Newson Ltd. He is currently adjunct professor in design at Sydney College of the Arts (where he first studied sculpture and jewellery) and is the creative director for Qantas.
-In 2005, he was selected as one of Time magazine's 100 most influential people of the year.
+In 1997 he moved to London, where he and business partner Benjamin de Haan set up Marc Newson Ltd. He has served as an adjunct professor of design at Sydney College of the Arts (where he first studied sculpture and jewellery) and as creative director for Qantas.